manaswini1869/dsa101/5_hrvideo/note.md

 save time in computational effort memoization means storing the values to these subproblems in a data structure is a computer programming technique where an algorithmic problem is first broken down into sub-problems, the results are saved, and then reused to find a solution efficiently

+Backtracking : involves finding a solution incrementally by trying different options and undoing them if they lead to a dead end